svikashk/docs/guide/manage-workload.md

 Head over to your team's Board to see where each item stands.
 With just a click, the Board provides you a single view of all items that requires your team's attention.

-With filters within your Board, you can easily drill in to see who is working on which feature and their current status.
-This helps you take informed decisions if you need to add more people to work a specific feature and keep your priorities on track.
+Slice and dice your team's Board using advanced filters to see who is working on which feature and its current status.
+This helps you take informed decisions and add more people to work a specific feature and keep your priorities on track.

 [IMG]

 [Learn how to use advanced Filters for Boards ->]({{ site.url }}{% link guide/creating-boards.md %})

----

-## Tips to manage workload